 The nutrients your immune system needs - and how to make sure you're getting them

-Whether your main concern is the common cold or a chronic condition, we all aspire to be as healthy as possible.
+We all aspire to be as healthy as possible.
 While you can’t control your immune response to every sniffle, you can take steps to boost your immune system.

-Immunity is a complex system of specialized cells and biological responses integrated into the entire body, from digestion in your gut to your brain chemistry and everywhere in between.
+The immune system is a complex system of specialized cells and biological responses integrated into the entire body, from digestion in your gut to your brain chemistry and everywhere in between.
 There are many fascinating aspects of the immune system that scientists are still exploring.
 However, there is also a large body of proven research that can benefit everyone.
 To keep it simple, we focused on proven vitamins and minerals that support your immune system.

 The 8 best vitamins and minerals for immune system support